SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 If you haven’t defined a farm in Nginx, then enter ‘**default**’ for `webserver_farm`.

-Enter in values for the following parameters (as marked `CHANGEME` above):
+Enter in values for the following parameters (marked `CHANGEME` in the snippet above):

-* telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf Nginx Input plugin.
+* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Nginx Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Nginx input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section, that is :
         * `urls` - An array of Nginx stub_status URI to gather stats.
 This can be a comma-separated list to connect to multiple Nginx servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nginx#nginx-input-plugin) for more information on additional parameters for configuring the Nginx input plugin for Telegraf.
     * In the tags section, that is `[inputs.nginx.tags]`